Surfaces

 | **Trigger** | When to check - before upcoming appointments or after recent interactions |

-| **Cooldown** | How long to wait before re-scanning the same entity (default 7 days, prevents notification fatigue) |
+| **Cooldown** | How long to wait before re-scanning the same entity, to prevent notification fatigue |

 | **Priority** | Low, normal, or high - controls processing order |

-### Auto-Delivery via Text Conversations
+### Auto-Delivery via Outbound Call

-## Outreach Optimization
+## Surfaces Optimization

 Surface analytics feed back into surface creation to prevent fatigue and improve completion rates.